jameshiew/geometric-prefix-sketch-gpt-5/IMPLEMENTATION.md

   split at the LCP so the shared bytes’ `mid_sums` and node sums can be added before recursing into the remainder.
-- Children are cloned only when truly unique; otherwise we recurse into the shared node after rescaling the boundary accumulator.
+- Children are cloned only when truly unique; otherwise we recurse into the shared node after **adding** the overlapping boundary accumulator to the child sum—no rescaling occurs.
 - Per-node heavy hitters reuse the same sum-then-truncate compactor merge, keeping the HH summaries deterministic and order-invariant.

 This keeps merge cost linear in the number of realized prefixes, guarantees the resulting trie stays compressed/canonical, and aligns with DESIGN.md’s “merge by addition” statement even when shards see diverging suffixes beyond `PROMOTION_DEPTH`.
+The regression test `merge_boundary_mid_carries_overlap` asserts that boundary mass crosses the split exactly once.

 ### 5. Accuracy guardrails
 DESIGN.md touts unbiased estimators but doesn’t specify testing methodology.
 We